gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   The bind-time approach is intended to provide fast turnaround for testing with different values, without having to recompile the program.

-* At execution time, the programmer can speify the invalid values using an environment variable.
+* At execution time, the programmer can specify the invalid values using an environment variable.
 See the GNAT User's Guide for details.

   The execution-time approach is intended to provide fast turnaround for